serverless/dashboard/docs/concepts/scopes.md

 title: Scopes
 menuText: Scopes
 description: Overview of concepts used on serevrless console.
-menuOrder: 3
+menuOrder: 4
 -->

 # Scopes
-To make sense of Traces coming into our system we need to recognize them as defined Scopes.
-Scopes are used to define patterns in Traces we understand so we can ingest and store them for charting and alerting.
+To make sense of Traces coming into our system we need to recognize them as somethign we recognize.
+We call these patterns Scopes.
-We currently support the following curated views, corresponding to these specific scopes.
+Scopes are defined by a set of tags we recongize being included on the [Trace](trace.md).
+When we receive Traces that match one of our recongized Scopes we ingest it into our system.

+These scopes are represented in our UI as [Curated Metric Views](../using.md) and include the following.

 **API** - This scope is used for displaying a Trace we recognize an HTTP based API request.
 This scope requires the following tags.